canjs/canjs/map/define/doc/attrDefinition.md

       }
     }

-@option {function} Value Specifies a function that will be called with `new` whos result is set as the initial value of the attribute.
+@option {function} Value Specifies a function that will be called with `new` whose result is set as the initial value of the attribute.
 For example, if the default value should be a can.List:

     define: {